Gilles-William Goldnadel

-Gilles-William Goldnadel (born 1954) is a French and Israeli lawyer, author and columnist.
+Gilles-William Goldnadel (born 1954) is a French-Israeli lawyer, author and columnist.

 Early life

 Gilles-William Goldnadel was born on 12 January 1954 in Rouen, in northern France.
 He is a secular Ashkenazi Jew.
 His father.
-Henri Goldnadel, was of Polish Jewish descent, while his mother, Victoria Schwartz, is of Russian Jewish descent.
+Henri Goldnadel, was of Polish Jewish descent, while his mother, Victoria Schwartz, is of Lithuanian Jew descent.

 Goldnadel grew up in Gournay-en-Bray, where they owned a clothing store.
 He was educated at the Lycée des Bruyères in Rouen.
-He received a master's degree in Law from Pantheon-Sorbonne University.
+He received a master's degree in Law from Panthéon-Sorbonne University.

 Career

 Goldnadel is a lawyer.
 He has defended Israeli businessman Arcadi Gaydamak and Italian journalist Oriana Fallaci, among many others.
 In 1996, he defended Maurice Arreckx.
 In 2014, he defended Patrick Buisson, former President Nicolas Sarkozy's advisor.
 In 2015, he defended Florian Philippot, a French politician, against the absolute monarchy of Qatar.

 An author, Goldnadel has written eight books, three of which with Jean-Claude Gawsewitch.
 In 2011, he wrote the preface of Vendée : du génocide au mémoricide by Reynald Secher, suggesting the War in the Vendée led to a genocide.
 He is also a columnist, writing for Le Figaro and Valeurs Actuelles, two conservative French publications.
 He protects freedom of speech in French media.
 In a March 2015 column in Le Figaro, he suggested antisemitism and islamophobia were not comparable.